 Dark psychology: in Machiavellian life strategies and manipulation strategies, it refers to the use of psychological principles in ways that harm the target.
 The “targe” can be either an individual, a social group, or society at large.

 Dark triad: in psychology, the dark triad refers to the three different but sometimes related personality traits/disorders of psychopathy, narcissism, and Machiavellianism.

 The concept has become popular in the blogosphere, and has sometimes been addressed in less rigorous, pop-psychology fashion.

-Dehumanization has often been described as an enabler of evil (Zimbardo, 2007) because when someone lacks basics human qualities, then it means that it’s fair to treat him as a most disgusting insect.
+Dehumanization has been described as an enabler of evil (Zimbardo, 2007), because when someone lacks basics human qualities, then it means that it’s fair to treat him as an insect.

-Examples: the most common examples refer to genocides, but dehumanizations are common in our daily lives.
-Calling women “plates”, for example, is an act of dehumanization.
+Examples: the most common examples of dehumanization refer to genocides, but dehumanizations are also common in our daily lives.
+Calling women “plates”, for example, is a small act of dehumanization.

 Deny-Me Games™: deny-me games area manipulative social strategies that consist of purposefully fielding questions or requests for favors that the victim is, for whatever reason, forced to deny.

-The perpetrator then gains social credit for having been denied once, while the victim incurs in social debit, accompanied by a sense of guilt, for having refused a favor.
+The perpetrator then gains social credit for having been denied once, while the victim incurs in social debt, accompanied by a sense of guilt, for having refused a favor.

 The perpetrator then exploits the favorable social exchange to get more out of the social interaction.

 - Deny to get denied: a specific type of deny-me games consisting of getting purposefully denied first, to later deny the victim and make it seem like it was a fair exchange.